iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 Here are a few reasons to use NoSQL database: When all the other components of our application are fast and seamless, NoSQL databases prevent data from being the bottleneck.
 Big data is contributing to a large success for NoSQL databases, mainly because it handles data differently than the traditional relational databases.
 A few popular examples of NoSQL databases are MongoDB, CouchDB, Cassandra, and HBase.
 Storing large volumes of data that often have little to no structure.
 A NoSQL database sets no limits on the types of data we can store together and allows us to add new types as the need changes.
 With document-based databases, you can store data in one place without having to define what “types” of data those are in advance.
 Making the most of cloud computing and storage.
 Cloud-based storage is an excellent cost-saving solution but requires data to be easily spread across multiple servers to scale up.
 Using commodity (affordable, smaller) hardware on-site or in the cloud saves you the hassle of additional software and NoSQL databases like Cassandra are designed to be scaled across multiple data centers out of the box, without a lot of headaches.
 Rapid development.
 NoSQL is extremely useful for rapid development as it doesn’t need to be prepped ahead of time.
 If you’re working on quick iterations of your system which require making frequent updates to the data structure without a lot of downtime between versions, a relational database will slow you down.

+### Redis
+Let's talk about another type of DB called Redis.
+Redis is an open source, **in-memory data structure store**, used as a database, cache, and message broker.
+Redis provides data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, geospatial indexes, and streams.
+Redis has built-in replication, Lua scripting, LRU eviction, transactions, and different levels of on-disk persistence, and provides high availability via Redis Sentinel and automatic partitioning with Redis Cluster.
+You can run atomic operations on these types, like appending to a string; incrementing the value in a hash; pushing an element to a list; computing set intersection, union and difference; or getting the member with highest ranking in a sorted set.
+To achieve top performance, Redis works with an in-memory dataset.
+Depending on your use case, you can persist your data either by periodically dumping the dataset to disk or by appending each command to a disk-based log.
+You can also disable persistence if you just need a feature-rich, networked, in-memory cache.
+Redis also supports asynchronous replication, with very fast non-blocking first synchronization, auto-reconnection with partial resynchronization on net split.

+Of the NoSQL databases Redis’ various data structures take it closest to the native data structures programmers most commonly use inside applications and algorithms.
+This ease of use makes it ideal for rapid development and fast applications, as core data structures are easily shared between processes and services.

 ### Data Encoding
 Since we're on the topic of data, let's talk about another common action performed with (on?!) data: data encoding.
 Usually, applications keep data in in-memory data structures such as arrays, hash tables, trees etc. where it is easy to access and modify.
 When want to send that same data over a network to another process or save that data in a file, you need to encode it.
 The translation of data from in-memory representation to a byte sequence is called **encoding** and when you receive that same information over a network and want to use it locally in your application you perform the reverse process: aka **decoding**.
 There are a myriad different libraries and encoding formats to choose from.